·

 First, the leader would have to design and morph the organisation, balancing co-ordination and depth, to provide the breadth of coverage to ensure co-ordination across units, but also the expertise to solve the problems that require technical depth.

-Second, the leader would have to possess the ability to spark innovation
+Second, the leader would have to possess the ability to spark innovation.

-And third, we need to find balanced leaders who can successfully navigate the complexities inherent in large digital transformation projects
+And third, we need to find balanced leaders who can successfully navigate the complexities inherent in large digital transformation projects.

 Finally, a balanced leader would create an open environment that creates a powerful feedback loop for him/her to reflect and self-correct.
 It isn’t about being right all the time; it’s about adapting the approach as the situation evolves and ensuring decision making gets better over time.